This post may contain affiliate links. Please read our disclosure policy.

 • Oil: You can use Avocado oil, Olive oil, or butter for keto.

-• Cheese: For a kick of flavor, add a bit of freshly grated parmesan cheese to your sauce before pureeing.
+• Cheese: For a kick of flavor, add a bit of freshly grated Parmesan cheese to your sauce before pureeing.
 You could also add nutritional yeast if you want the cheesy flavor but want to keep the sauce vegan.

 • Don’t overcook the garlic: you don’t want to burn the garlic so it doesn’t give a bitter taste.

-How to store the marinara sauce
+How to store marinara sauce

 Marinara sauce can be stored in a container and placed in the fridge for up to 7 days.
 Reheat in the microwave when ready to eat or added to pasta.
 You can freeze for up to 4-6 months.